WasatchPhotonics/EnlightenMobile/README_TARGETS.md

 in the shared project (EnlightenMobile), then add an implementation in each target project (EnlightenMobile.Droid etc).
 You "register" the Service in the App.xaml.cs constructor, then grab the registered local implementation via DependencyService.

-See Util.toast() for an example.
+For instance, see PlatformUtil:

+- EnlightenMobile/Services/IPlatformUtil.cs
+    - the interface of the cross-platform service
+- EnlightenMobile.Android/PlatformUtil.cs
+    - the Android implementation
+- EnlightenMobile.iOS/PlatformUtil.cs
+    - the iOS implementation

-# Platform-Specific Files
+# Key Platform-Specific Files

 ## Android